Geely Emgrand: Methanol hybrid version

 In 2022, Geely launched the methanol hybrid version of its fourth-generation model, primarily for commercial taxi fleets, initially deployed in Guiyang, Guizhou Province.
 Geely claimed it as the world's first methanol hybrid electric sedan.
 It is equipped with the model JLC-4M18H methanol/electric hybrid engine, delivering a maximum power of 132 horsepower (97 kW).
 Geely promotes it as having a methanol consumption as low as 9.2 liters per 100 kilometers, with a travel cost of less than 0.3 RMB per kilometer.

 Proton S70

-Proton Holdings has rebadged and re-engineered the Geely Emgrand, producing the Proton S70.
-The S70 was debuted on 28 November 2023, and is equipped with more powerful and fuel saving 1.5-litre turbocharged engine with a 7-speed dual-clutch transmission.
-S70 is equipped with ADAS system and 5 star ASEAN NCAP safety rating.
-Four trim levels are available: Executive, Premium, Flagship, and Flagship X.
+Proton Holdings has rebadged rebadged and re-engineered the Geely Emgrand as the Proton S70 for the Malaysian market.
+The model was launched on 28 November 2023 and initially featured a 1.5-litre turbocharged three-cylinder engine paired with a seven-speed dual-clutch transmission (DCT).
+Unlike other markets where the Emgrand is offered exclusively with naturally aspirated powertrains, the S70 was introduced with a turbocharged engine and an expanded suite of advanced driver assistance systems (ADAS), achieving a five-star ASEAN NCAP safety rating.

+Four variants were initially offered: Executive, Premium, Flagship and Flagship X. In 2026, the model received the MC1 update, which introduced a 1.5-litre turbocharged four-cylinder engine.
+Later in 2026, Proton expanded the range with the naturally aspirated S70 Lite and S70 Prime variants.